Open Storage in the Kitchen

 2. To keep them as clean as possible.

-Items like mashers, serving spoons, spatulas and wooden mixing spoons can be stored in an open container like a large stoneware pot.
-Knives are often sold with their own stands, largely to prevent them becoming blunt, and unless you have a phobia about storing knives in the open, they can look quite decorative too.
+Utensils like mashers, serving spoons, spatulas, or wooden mixing spoons can be stored in a large stoneware pot.
+Knives, often sold with their own stands to prevent dulling, can also be decorative if you’re comfortable displaying them openly.

 Facebook